trojan-gfw/trojan/docs/authenticator.md

 );
 ```

 Note that trojan will only read/write the `password`, `quota`, `download`, and `upload` fields.
 Other fields exist for management convenience.
-The `password`s stored in the table has to be hashed by SHA224 for efficiency and security reasons.
-You can use [trojan-manager](https://github.com/trojan-gfw/trojan-manager) to manage users in the database.
+The passwords stored in the table have to be hashed by SHA224 for efficiency and security reasons.
+You can use [trojan-manager](https://github.com/trojan-gfw/trojan-manager) (which stores passwords as `SHA224(username:password)` so that clients have to prepend `username:` to the passwords in their config files) to manage users in the database.

 Upon receiving a Trojan Request, **if the server fails to match the password with any passwords set in the config file**, it will query the database for the user.
 If it succeeds, trojan will check whether `download + upload < quota`; if so, the connection is granted. **A negative `quota` value means infinite quota.** After a connection is closed, trojan will increment `download` and `upload` fields of that user by the amount of data the user has used.